bobfin32/blankslate/content/publication/conference-paper/ADBI/index.md

 slides: example
 summary: A presentation at ADBI, Tokyo on Public Sector Management arrangements for PPPs in Southeast Asia.
 tags:
-title: Presentation on Public Sector Management Arrangements for PPPs in Southeast Asia
+title: Presentation on Public Sector Management arrangements for PPPs in Southeast Asia
 ---

-{{% alert note %}}
-Click the *Slides* button above to demo Academic's Markdown slides feature.
-{{% /alert %}}